1992 Palace Software

 Ross Sillifant has also uncovered a number of rare colour Amiga screenshots to show which were originally shown in the Italian Games Machine magazine, issue 43.
 Looking elsewhere online whilst preparing this page, we also found some screenshots from kultboy.com which were shown in ASM 8/92 magazine and have added here as well.

 Thanks again to Ross, in an interview with Super Gamer (July 1994), Rob Stevens spoke about when he was going to be assigned the project to work on for the Super Nintendo, but it never happened after Nintendo would not allow heads to be chopped off or any bare breasted women in the game.

 On a bit of a downer to end: Here is a video on the game which borrows a *lot* from these pages, but feels that the original source doesn’t warrant reference/credit: https://www.youtube.com/watch?v=YliIvcvHcWs (even after a friendly request to reference, which was deleted).
 Our message to the content “creator”: “Much of the work within this archive takes a lot of time and effort to collate, during our free time and for no cost.
 Far more time than it takes to put your videos together.
 We always try and credit our sources on the site, and expect others to do so too if borrowing a lot, like you have done.
 Please credit your sources, or do your own research.”

 Hopefully some day something more of the game will be recovered and found.

-Thanks to: Steve Brown, Martyn Carroll, Kultboy.com and Ross Sillifant
+Thanks to: Steve Brown, Martyn Carroll, Kultboy.com (for magazine scans) and Ross Sillifant